saibaskaran57/RetrySimulator/README.md

 # Retry Simulator
- A project to simulate retries with services using .NET Polly framework.
+ A project to simulate retry patterns with services using .NET Polly framework.

 ## Benefits
+1) Fires concurrent requests to server to simulate real-time retries.
+(Note - use it with extreme cautious)
-1) Local server provided without needing to create a server to simulate retries.
+2) Local server provided without needing to create a server to simulate retries and understand how it works.
-2) Able to integrate with hosted server directly using JSON configuration file.
+2) Simulate retries with public server directly using simple JSON configuration file.
-3) Provides tokenization which able to correlate requests from client & server.
+3) Provides tokenization(e.g. `correlation-id`) which able to correlate requests from client & server.
 4) Writes results to project `/Result` directory in CSV format to visualize the data.

 ## Project Dependancies